wakeuplabs-io/opraas/README.md

    Ensure the GitHub Actions workflow completes successfully.

 5. Publish the Package:
-   From the `npm` folder, run the following command to publish the package:
+   From the `packages/cli` folder, run the following command to publish the package:

   ```bash
    npm run publish --access public